merce-fra/5G-NWDAF/README.md

 Finally, a few technical services are also deployed:

-* **Zookeeper**:  centralized server for maintaining configuration information, naming, and providing distributed synchronization and group services. _Kafka_ uses _Zookeeper_ under the hood, it is therefore mandatory to deploy it in order to use _Kafka_.
+* **Zookeeper**:  centralised server for maintaining configuration information, naming, and providing distributed synchronisation and group services. _Kafka_ uses _Zookeeper_ under the hood, it is therefore mandatory to deploy it in order to use _Kafka_.
 * **Kafka**: an event-streaming platform enabling topic-based producer/consumer interactions.
 In this project, _Kafka_ is used for internal messaging between microservices.
-* **[Kafka Topics Init](./services/kafka-topics-init)**: A service that initializes all the _Kafka_ topics in advance before all the _NWDAF_ services are launched.
-It is necessary to initialize these topics in advance to avoid time-consuming re-balancing operations when a message is first sent on a given topic.
+* **[Kafka Topics Init](./services/kafka-topics-init)**: A service that initialises all the _Kafka_ topics in advance before all the _NWDAF_ services are launched.
+It is necessary to initialise these topics in advance to avoid time-consuming re-balancing operations when a message is first sent on a given topic.
-* **Grafana**: A data visualization tool that can read data from _HTTP_ endpoints and display it.
+* **Grafana**: A data visualisation tool that can read data from _HTTP_ endpoints and display it.
 In our case, it is used to read data pushed to _Prometheus_ by the _Notification Client_.
 * **Prometheus**: A metrics storage system that provides easy to use data push/pull mechanisms.
 In our case, it is simply used as a middle-man between the _Notification Client_ and _Grafana_.